 As of the date of this annual report, we conduct our operations at 12 facilities throughout North and South America.
-At December 31, 2023, our crude steel production capacity was 6 million tons, of which 1.2 million tons were based on an integrated blast furnace technology, and 4.8 million were based on electric arc furnace, or mini-mill, technology.
+At December 31, 2024, our crude steel production capacity was 6 million tons, of which 1.2 million tons were based on an integrated blast furnace technology, and 4.8 million were based on electric arc furnace, or mini-mill, technology.
+Although we continue to own our U.S. facilities, we ceased all production activities in the United States in 2023, our total installed crude steel production capacity remained approximately 6 million tons, of which 1.2 million tons are based on integrated blast furnace technology and 4.8 million tons are based on electric arc furnace, or mini-mill, technology.
 Our Mexican facilities have 2.6 million tons of crude steel production capacity, operating six mini-mill facilities.
-Our U.S. operations have 2.3 million tons of crude steel production capacity and our Brazil operations have 1.1 million tons of crude steel production capacity.
-In addition, we have 5.6 million tons of rolling and finishing capacity, of which 2.9 million are in Mexico, 1.8 million are in the United States and Canada and 0.9 million are in Brazil.
+Our U.S. facilities have 2.3 million tons of installed crude steel production capacity, but were not in operation during 2024 and our Brazil operations have 1.1 million tons of crude steel production capacity.
+In addition, we have 5.6 million tons of rolling and finishing capacity, of which 2.8 million are in Mexico, 1.8 million are in the United States and Canada (though the U.S. capacity was not utilized in 2024), and 1.0 million are in Brazil.

-We operate nine mini-mills, six in Mexico, one in the United States and two in Brazil.
+We operate eight mini-mills, six in Mexico and two in Brazil.
 The Mexican mini-mills are in: one in Guadalajara, Jalisco; two in Apizaco, Tlaxcala; one in Mexicali, Baja California; as well as two in San Luis Potosí.
-Our mini-mill in the United States is in Canton, Ohio.
 Our mini-mills in Brazil are in Pindamonhangaba, São Paulo and Cariacica, Espírito Santo.
-We also own an integrated blast furnace and an electric arc furnace in Lorain, Ohio and a rolling mill in Lackawanna, New York.
-Processing mills are located in Massillon, Ohio and Solon, Ohio.
+Following the closure of our U.S. steelmaking operations in 2023, the Canton, Ohio mini-mill is no longer operational.
+We also previously operated an integrated blast furnace and an electric arc furnace in Lorain, Ohio and a rolling mill in Lackawanna, New York.
+We have facilities to produce rolled and finished steel at each of our plants in Cholula and formerly at our U.S. facilities (except Canton, which did not have rolling capabilities).
+In August 2023, Republic Steel announced the permanent closure of its operations, including its steel mill in Canton and its rolling mills in Solon, Massillon, and Lackawanna, all of which remain non-operational as of the date of this report.